 All users have been granted an equal access to official statistics: this means that the dissemination dates of official statistics have to be announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) can have access to the official statistics (results of official statistical surveys) before other users.
 Statistical information is first published in the Statistical Database.
 In case a news release is published based on the same data, the information provided in the relevant news release is simultaneously published in the Statistical Database.
-Official statistics are available on the website at 8.00 a.m. on the date announced in the release calendar.
+Official statistics are available on the website at 8.00 a.m. on the date announced in the release calender.

 10. Accessibility and clarity

 10.1.
 News release Regular or ad-hoc press releases linked to the data.

 10.2.
 Publications Regular or ad-hoc publications in which the data are made available to the public.

 10.3.
 Online database Information about on-line databases in which the disseminated data can be accessed.

 Data are published under the heading „Environment/ Environmental pressure” in the Statistical Database in http://pub.stat.ee.

 10.4.
 Microdata access Information on whether micro-data are also disseminated.

 The dissemination of data collected for the purpose of producing official statistics is guided by the requirements provided for in § 33, § 34, § 35, § 36, § 38 of the Official Statistics Act.
 Access to micro-data and anonymisation of micro-data are regulated by Statistics Estonia’s „Procedure for dissemination of confidential data for scientific purposes”: https://www.stat.ee/dokumendid/51669.